Nao's analysis results

 Persuasiveness

-You enjoy guiding others towards your way of thinking.
+You enjoy guiding others towards your own ideas.

 Supportiveness